Help us find the PFAS

 We know that PFAS are used in UK food packaging.
 We also know that they spread from food packaging into our environment where they can cause harm.
 But what we don’t know, is how widespread their use is… that’s where you come in!

-You can help us ‘Find the PFAS‘ using this simple test.
+You can help ‘Find the PFAS’ using this simple test.
 Anyone can do it, at home, with nothing more than some food packaging, a pencil and some olive oil.
-So why not give it a go today and let us know what you find!
+So why not give it a go today!

-For more information, you can check out the results to see where, and in what, other people have found PFAS so far.
+For more information, you can check out the results* to see where, and in what, other people have found PFAS.

 Please note, whilst early research indicates the effectiveness of this test to identify ‘likely’ occurrence of PFAS, it is by no means a definitive result and should not be considered as such.
 Further details on test accuracy are available here.